 - D.5.
 Support the increasingly critical contribution made to instructional delivery by our adjunct instructors by centralizing and standardizing services for adjunct faculty members.

 The Faculty Resource Center is administered by Ann Tenglund, Director of the Library & Faculty Development.
 There is considerable synergy between the library and the center.
+The Center for Attention, Learning, and Memory (CALM) works closely with the FRC and provides a considerable amount of programming and advice.
 The center's advisory committee is the Faculty Senate Faculty Excellence Committee, chaired by Mary Rose Kubal.